What they mean, and what you need to change.

 Often, your own actions impact your privacy the most.
 Oversharing on social media is perhaps the best example.

-Nowhere is that more common than on Facebook, where privacy settings are so complex, it’s often difficult to know exactly who can see what, when, and where.
+Nowhere is it more common than on Facebook, where privacy settings are so complex that it’s difficult to know exactly who can see what, when, and where.

-Let’s review Facebook’s privacy settings, and perhaps most importantly, what they might imply.
+Let’s review Facebook’s privacy settings, and perhaps most importantly, what they imply.

 Become a Patron of Ask Leo! and go ad-free!